 The ungloved hand can claw at foes with a speed, ferocity and strength that outshine even Claw’s.
 Usually the claw viciously gouges the flesh of opponents.
 It is extremely strong, and can crush and break metallic chains it grasp.

-If Claw surrenders to the hand’s influence, he will usually fight with a sword and the demon hand.
+If Claw surrenders to the hand’s influence, he will usually fight with the demon hand plus a sword in his human hand.
 This ferocious fighting style has nearly superhuman effectiveness.

 That it doesn’t sleep means it can perceive a danger when Valcan is sleeping, and take control of his body as he wakes up.
-This has saved his life several times given the treacherous nature of Pytharia.
+This has saved the Unconquered’s life several times given the treacherous nature of Pytharia.

 Demon magic !